viperior/bitcoin-price/README.md

 # bitcoin-price
-Shows the latest Bitcoin price on a web page using a Python script
+Shows the latest Bitcoin price using a Python script